telerik/maui-docs/controls/datagrid/columns/header.md

 ## Hover Visual State on Column Header

-You can change the background color of the column header on Hover visual state by setting the `BackgroundColor` property.
+You can change the background color of the column header on hover visual state by setting the `BackgroundColor` property.

-Here is an example how to achieve the desired result:
+This example demonstrates how to apply `BackGroundColor` to the DataGrid Header on Hover Visual State:

 ```XAML
  <VisualStateManager.VisualStateGroups>